Patient safety and good care is reliant upon continuous quality improvement.

 There are two requirements that practices must comply with in order to receive payment:

 - Participate in continuous quality improvement each quarter (such as PDSA activities), in partnership with their local PHN.
+The measure for the activity must be from clinical data.

 - Submit the PIP Eligible Data Set on a quarterly basis to their local PHN.